ito-p/tabulation-query-builder/README.md

 > Easy tabulation with generated SQL.

+# BREAKING CHANGES

+## 0.0.13 to 0.0.14

+- If you set interval or categoryRange option, you set with setAggregating until now.
+Please write in setIndexing like example.

 # Introduction

 When I come up with a hypothesis, I want to confirm it soon.